bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 You have to waste resources because you're doing onion routing.
 That's more resources, more latency.
 That is a worse quality of service for people.
-Our primary objective is to find a way to get people their primary internet access that they don't have to, that it works a hundred percent, that they can go stream the videos they want to stream, whatever they want to do, and then we can layer the anonymity on top of that.
+Our primary objective is to find a way to get people their primary internet access that works a hundred percent, that they can go stream the videos they want to stream, whatever they want to do, and then we can layer the anonymity on top of that.
 That's a primary Internet access that's not going to get shut down because it's decentralized.

 Speaker 0: 00:42:31

-By the way, we have a meeting especially for MixedNet.
+By the way, we have a meeting especially for Mixnet.
-So it is already available in YouTube if someone wants to know more about the mixtape?
+So it is already available in YouTube if someone wants to know more about the Mixnet?
 Just a question, imagine I want to be internet service provider, right?

 ## How do I buy internet infrastructure? / Last-mile fibre.

-Speaker 0: 00:42:56

 How can I buy?
 I mean, because someone has to provide the service to me.